 In the Gospel reading for this Sunday, Jesus recalls an episode from the Old Testament as he is conversing with Nicodemus, a Pharisee who came to visit him by night inquiring as to who Jesus was and what he was up to.
 After having made mention of baptism (3:5), Jesus then points to the foundation of baptism, the Cross, recalling to Nicodemus,

-And as Moses lifted up the serpent in the wilderness, so must the Son of man be lifted up, that whoever believes in him may have eternal life.”
+As Moses lifted up the serpent in the wilderness, so must the Son of man be lifted up, that whoever believes in him may have eternal life.
 (3:14-15)

 To what was Jesus referring?
 Following the exodus from Egypt, as the Israelites wandered in the wilderness they began to speak against God which brought upon them fiery serpents, biting and killing many people.
 As a result, Moses crafted a bronze serpent and lifted it up on a pole so that anyone who was bitten by a serpent could look at the bronze serpent on the pole and live (see Numbers 21:4-9).